Road to Perdition: Fathers and sons

 The film also explores father-son relationships between Michael Sullivan and his son, Sullivan and his boss, John Rooney, and between Rooney and his son Connor.
 Sullivan simultaneously idolizes and fears Rooney, and Sullivan's son feels the same about his father.
 Rooney's son, Connor, has none of Sullivan's redeeming qualities, and Rooney is conflicted about whom to protect: his biological son or his surrogate son.
 Connor is jealous of his father's relationship with Sullivan, which fuels his actions, ultimately causing a domino effect that drives the film.

 Because Sullivan shields his background from his son, his attempt to preserve the father-son relationship is actually harmful.
 Tragedy brings Sullivan and his son together.
 Sullivan escapes from the old world with his son, and the boy finds an opportunity to strengthen the relationship with his father.
 Tyler Hoechlin, who portrayed Michael Jr., explained, "His dad starts to realize that Michael is all he has now and how much he's been missing.
 I think the journey is of a father and son getting to know each other, and also finding out who they themselves are."

 Rain

 Rain served as a motif in the film.
 It was developed after research for the wake scene at the beginning of the film informed the director that corpses were kept on ice in the 1930s to keep bodies from decomposing.
 The notion was interwoven into the film, which linked the presence of rain with death.
 Mendes reflected on the theme, "The linking of rain with death ... speaks of the mutability of rain and links to the uncontrollability of fate.
 These are things that humans can't control."

 Release

-With filming concluding in June 2001, the studio intended a United States release for the following Christmas.
-However, in September 2001, Mendes requested more time.
-It was rescheduled for release on July 12, 2002, an unconventional move that placed the drama among the action-oriented summer films.
+With filming concluding in June 2001, the studio hoped for a United States release for Thanksgiving or the following Christmas.
+However, in September 2001, Mendes requested a little bit more time.
+So it was rescheduled for release this time on July 12, 2002, an unconventional move that placed the drama among the action-oriented summer films.